General Information

 Medications:

 Mental health conditions such as anxiety and depression are common.
 It is estimated that 3.5% and 4% of the world's population suffers with an anxiety disorder and or major depressive disorder respectively (ref) with a significant proportion taking prescribed medications such as SSRI’s to manage their condition (ref).
-If you are taking an anti-depressant, an anti-anxiety or other prescribed medications to manage your mental health and considering a psychedelic experience, there is a general consensus that you should taper from your medication 2-6 weeks prior to your journey.
-Because these medications can either blunt or potentiate the effects of the psychedelic, the journeyer’s experience may range from a very mild experience to a life-threatening complication.
-By tapering from these medications, you can reduce the risk of adverse events such as drug-induced serotonin syndrome (ref) and provide opportunity for a full ideal experience.
+If you are taking an anti-depressant, an anti-anxiety or other prescribed medications to manage your mental health and considering a psychedelic experience, currently there is a general consensus that you should taper from your medication 2-6 weeks prior to your journey.
+Because these medications can either attenuate or potentiate the effects of the psychedelic, the journeyer’s experience may range from a very mild experience to a life-threatening complication.
+By tapering from these medications, you could reduce the risk of adverse events such as drug-induced serotonin syndrome (ref) and provide opportunity for a full ideal experience.
+Its important to note that more research is currently being conducted in this area to determine if taking SSRI's affects (1) the acute subjective experience of psychedelics, (2) the therapeutic outcomes, and (3) the risk of adverse events.

-For a non-exhaustive list of medications that may potentiate and increase the duration of the psychedelic experience or lead to serotonin toxicity please review the following chart from Sun-Edelstein et al (2008):
+For a non-exhaustive list of medications that may affect the subjective psychedelic experience or lead to serotonin toxicity please review the following chart from Sun-Edelstein et al (2008):

 Tapering from Antidepressants

 Tapering from medication is an important decision to make with the assistance of your primary healthcare provider.
 Having this discussion will help ensure you make the right decision, you stay safe, considers your well-being, and aides in planning for any symptoms that may arise due to withdrawal from your medication - these symptoms are often referred to as antidepressant discontinuation symptoms.
-If you are looking to learn more on tapering there are many articles for review (ref, ref, ref, ref) and again always consult with your primary healthcare provider first.
+If you are looking to learn more on tapering check out the work of Ben Malcolm PharmD here for an anti-depressant tapering guide, review some of these articles (ref, ref, ref, ref) and again always consult with your primary healthcare provider first.

 Antidepressant discontinuation syndrome occurs in approximately 20% of patients who stop abruptly if using antidepressants for six weeks or more (ref).
 Abruptly stopping or rapidly tapering antidepressants often causes discontinuation symptoms, including agitation, anxiety, chills, diaphoresis, dizziness, dysphoria, fatigue, headache, insomnia, irritability, myalgias, nausea, paresthesias, rhinorrhea, and tremor.
 Many people report these symptoms feel ‘flu-like’, are often mild and last one to two weeks in length.